Swansea, Glamorganshire, late July 1848

 Kate ran to the quayside, joining a growing crowd.

 “Someone is in distress, Father!”
 Kate said over her shoulder.
 She looked down at the grey choppy water.
 “What’s happened?” she asked no one in particular.

 “A lad fell in!” a woman replied.
 “And the tide is goin’ out!”

 Kate instantly felt her heartbeat thumping in her throat.
 She scanned the waves for any sign of a boy.
 Someone must save him!
 Why isn’t anyone moving?
 I’ll go in!
 She set down her handbag and started removing her bonnet.

 “What are you doing?”
-Lord Beaufort demanded, having reached Kate’s side.
+Earl Beaufort demanded, having reached Kate’s side.

 “There ‘e is!” a gruff voice exclaimed.